RohmSemiconductor/Linux-Kernel-Sensor-Drivers/README.md

 to.
 We value all of this and want to give back innovations and improvements which may be small or big and aren't always directly relaed to our products.
 This helps us all.

+### Help!
+Revceived a .patch file?
+What should I do with this?
+A patch file is describing changes.
+Typoically used to deliver fixes or new code features as a set of changes that should be applied to some known 'base' release of the code.
+In case of our driver patch this is usually some Linux release which can be found from cover-letter patch (line like base-commit: 5e99f692d4e32e3250ab18d511894ca797407aec at the bottom), or can be said in email/website/whatever you found the patch from.
+Most usual way of applying the patch in a Linux is to use 'git' tool.
+Often the work-flow goes like:
+1. Clone the upstream Linux kernel repository (or, if you work with git and linux, add the upstream repository as a remote for your work repository).
+2. Fetch the sources and check-out the base-commit (or tag).
+3. use git am filename.patch to apply the chanes.

+After this you can use the usual git functionality to view the changes, merge them to other branches, diff them, review why some lines were changed and by whom etc.

+I added the source but it does not seem to build?
+The Linux kernel supports huge set of features.
+In order to keep the binary size sane, not all of the features are enabled at the same time.
+Also, some features can be mutually exclusive.
+Selecting what to build is done by the config system.
+You can add/remove features to build using tools like menuconfig to enable/disable features.
+It is possible your newly added code is not enabled to be compiled.
+Usually you can easily track if your file is compiled by opening the Makefile in folder where your code file is, and finding the respective config name from this file.
+Then you can search for the config using '/' in menuconfig tool.
+Please note that some configs have dependencies which need to also be enabled before the specific feature can be enabled.